The Best Double Chocolate Cookies

 Front view of a double chocolate cookie with a bite taken out of it

-These double chocolate chip cookies actually feature three types of chocolate: cocoa powder, chocolate chips and a chopped chocolate bar.
-With soft and doughy middles and chewy edges, they are everything a cookie should be, and so much more.
+These chocolate cookies actually feature three types of chocolate: cocoa powder, chocolate chips and a chopped chocolate bar.

 overhead view of a double chocolate cookie